johngoldin/can_i_blog_too/content/post/2017-03-11-american-walker-in-britain-part-2.md

 and a spectacular view of the valley below.
 And I remember being tired and footsore by the time I reached my bed in Kinlochleven, but that's all part of the experience.
 In 2011 I drove through Glencoe with my sisters and it was a very different experience from walking the same valley.
+On my walk I spent part of my time on the valley floor, but also got to see the whole scene from the top of the Devil's Staircase.

 #### The Coast to Coast Path
 <!--- and {{% figure src="/img/taxi.png#floatright" caption="Need a taxi Hadrians Wall Path?" %}}